 Equipment in your server room is consuming more power and generating more heat than ever before.
 High temperatures can cause equipment to function poorly or even break your equipment as internal components swell and pull away from each other or simply burn.
-Therefore, you have to find a way to manage your server room temperature, keeping it cool, not only to maintain the safety of your equipment, but to keep your equipment running optimally.
+Effective server room temperature monitoring and maintenance is critical in maintaining the safety and performance of your equipment.

-To combat high temperatures in the server room, new major new cooling strategies have developed: liquid cooling and air flow management.
+To combat high temperatures in the server room, new major cooling strategies have been developed: liquid cooling and air flow management.

 Many server rooms employ liquid cooling in some form or another.
-Computer room air conditioners (CRACs) often use refrigerant to cool the air they put out.
-But typically the term "liquid cooling" is used to describe liquid-cooled racks, in which the same concept behind using cold water to chill the air coming out of CRACs is simply extended closer to the racks themselves.
+HVACs / CRACs often use refrigerant to cool the air they put out.
+But typically the term "liquid cooling" is used to describe liquid-cooled racks, in which the same concept of using refrigerant to chill the air output is simply extended to the racks themselves.

 Most liquid cooled systems involve rack mounted chillers.
 There are door-mounted liquid cooling systems that cool the air leaving the rack to lower the rack's thermal contribution to the room.
 There are also liquid cooled systems that fully seal the rack.
 These systems fully seal air-flow in the rack, and have their own heat exchanger to cool air flowing through the system.

 Finally, there are also liquid cooled systems that actually run liquid coolant in tubes on or near equipment in the system.
 While this sort of system does deliver a maximum amount of cooling potential, it is quite expensive and creates a number of operational complexities (including humidity control and problems with scalability).